Regularity of quotients of Drinfeld modular schemes: Introduction

 Let us briefly recall the outline.
 To prove the regularity of the quotient, one first proves the regularity at the points away from the level.
 The regularity in this case is the consequence of the fact that the quotient map becomes \'etale.
 Now, to prove the regularity at a point $y$ on the bad fiber, we look at the point $x$ lying above $y$.
 To the point $x$, there corresponds a Drinfeld module (with level $N$ structure), and in turn a formal $\cO$-module.
 It happens that the regularity at $y$ depends only on the height of the formal $\cO$-module.
 Since the singular locus is closed, and there are points of arbitrary height near the (most) supersingular point (we prove its existence in Section~\ref{sec:existence}), we are reduced to the case where the formal $\cO$-module has maximal height.

-To show the regularity of the ring of invariants in the supersingular case, the two tools we use are Proposition 7.5.2 of \cite{KM} (Proposition~\ref{prop:KM} below) and Dickson's theorem (Theorem~\ref{thm:Dickson}).
+To show the regularity of the ring of invariants in the supersingular case, the two tools we use are Proposition 7.5.2 of \cite{KM} (Proposition~\ref{prop:KM} below) and Dickson's theorem (Theorem~\ref{thm:Hewett}).

 Note that a typical type of groups encountered by Katz and Mazur are subgroups of $\GL_2(\Z/N\Z)$ for some integer $N$, and the essential ones are those contained in some Borel subgroup.
 In this case, successive application of their Proposition 7.5.2 proves the regularity of the quotient.
 A typical type in our case is a parabolic subgroup of $\GL_d(A/I)$ for some ideal $I$ with $d \ge 2$.
 In this case, using Proposition 7.5.2 successively, we are reduced to the computation of invariants by the Levi subgroups, each of which is $\GL_{d'}(\kappa)$ for some finite field $\kappa$ and some positive integer $d'$.
 This last case is the subject of modular invariant theory, where Dickson's theorem is the most basic theorem.
-Although we used Dickson's theorem only, one can obtain some more groups the quotient by which is regular, using more theorems from modular invariant theory.